cpiccirilli1/FlowersBSKY/README.md

 ## Additional notes.

-- path to settings.json needs to be determined before running the script in the loadsettings() function.
+- path to settings.json needs to be determined before running the script in the load_settings() function.
+'''python
+  def load_settings():
+    # gets application settings from json file
+    local = "path/to/settings/file.json"
+    with open(local, "r") as f:
+        settings = json.load(f)

+    return settings
+'''
 - This script was meant to be run with a task scheduler or chronjob.
 If you would like to help make it a service or Daemon please let me know.
 - Use of searchlist_use needs to be "False" for static_term use.
 - You will see preset examples in each list.
 Feel free to clear them out and follow the formatting example.